What Does a Certified Registered Nurse Anesthetist Do?

 Candidate Certification to Look For

-Candidates who strive to become a certified registered nurse anesthetist need to be both licensed and have practice as a registered nurse in the United States.
+Candidates who strive to become a certified registered nurse anesthetist need to be both licensed and have practiced as a registered nurse in the United States.
 Then, they need to be certified as a CRNA through the National Board of Certification and Recertification of Nurse Anesthetists (NBCRNA).
 Furthermore, candidates will then need to apply for state licensure as an Advanced Practice Registered Nurse (APRN) and have completed an accredited nurse anesthesia program.
 CRNAs will need to keep their certification and license in good standing.
 Candidates will need to renew their CRNA certification every two years through the NBCRNA.